alaindet/learn-python/courses/bootcamp_udemy/notes/strings/strings.md

 - Triple quotes can be used for multi-line strings if you assign them to a variable
 - However, unassigned triple quotes are conventionally defined **DOCSTRINGS** and it's picked up by IDEs and documentaion tools
 - The docstring is attached to its scope (a module, a function etc.) and can be accessed via the dunder variable `__doc__`

+## Indexing

+- Strings are just lists of characters
+- A single character is STILL a string in Python, there's no concept of character types